olcf/olcf-user-docs/software/profiling/Vampir.rst

 Please see the provided video below to get a brief demo of the Vampir GUI provided by TU-Dresden and presented by Ronny Brendel.

 ..
-Tip:: You can skip ahead to around the 22 minute mark!
+Note:: You can skip ahead to around the 22 minute mark!

 .. raw:: html